 A detailed list of current tuition and fees is available on the Budget and Planning website.
 To get an idea of the average cost of tuition for an undergraduate student visit the Financial Aid and Scholarships website.
 For information on the estimated costs for graduate students you can refer to the Cost Calculator.
 LSU offers tuition waivers for graduate students funded by assistantships.
 These waivers do not include fees, however, which cost upwards of $1900 per semester for full time graduate students.

-For a detailed list of cost of tuition, fees, and room and board expenses, please visit LSU Financial Aid and Scholarships.
 Financial aid for undergraduate students includes grants, loans, work study and scholarships.
-Visit for more information.
+Visit Financial Aid for more information.

 The Robert C. West and R.J.
 Russell Field Research Awards

 In April 1981, the Department of Geography and Anthropology established the Robert C. West Graduate Student Field Research Fund to support worthy M.A. and Ph.D. projects that require field research and to honor Boyd Professor Robert C. West.
 Likewise, awards are also made from the R.J.
 Russell Fund to defray expenses for field work, in honor of Professor Russell.
 Over 200 awards, averaging about $600 each have been awarded.
 West/Russell Grants fund travel and subsistence expenses only.
 They are directed toward thesis research and preliminary investigation of dissertation projects.